SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/stream-encoding-and-packaging-advice-article/stream-encoding-and-packaging-advice-article.md

 - Set the `DEFAULT` attribute to `YES` **only** for the rendition that should be selected when the user has not made an explicit choice.
 - Set the `AUTOSELECT` attribute to `YES` for all renditions to enable automatic selection.

+> Important: Never include characteristics in the rendition `NAME`.

 #### Subtitle renditions

 - **Unforced Subtitles:** Set `AUTOSELECT` to `YES` for `SUBTITLES` and `CLOSED-CAPTIONS` renditions to allow selection in _Automatic_ mode.